Jamster3000/cauldron20/README.md

 See [wiki](https://github.com/Jamster3000/cauldron20/wiki) for more in depth instructions on how to setup the extension and use it.

 > [!NOTE]
-> This project is as spare time so there may not be activity for long periods of time.
+> This project is something I develop and update in my spare time, don't expect any miricales from me 🪄

-This is my first project using javascript so I've certainly learnt a lot of also learnt javascript is a headache.
+This was my first first JavaScript project which has pretty much helped me learn all the basics of JavaScript, making it much less of a headache than it used to be.

 # Screenshots
 Character Creation